 The objective of this fund is to account for revenue received from the 5-year .85 mill property tax levy approved by the Monroe County voters on November 8, 2016, and the expenses for the maintenance and renovation projects planned.
 Transfers may be made to other funds such as the DTMB Project Fund through Board approved transfers.
-Fund revenues may be adversely affected by the DTE Electric Company's Michigan Tax Tribunal filings (see page 29).
+Fund revenues and net position may be adversely affected by the DTE Electric Company's Fermi II Michigan Tax Tribunal filing.

-The projects proposed for FY 2019-2020 are listed below for a total cost of \$4,460,894 in addition to the East and West Technology Buildings project.
+The projects proposed for FY 2020-2021 are listed below for a total cost of \$6,631,346 in addition to the East and West Technology Buildings project.